-As the new Code of Conduct will take effect a short time before Freezer Burn 2016, we understand if some parties wish to discuss its implications.
-If you are unable to agree to the terms of this Code of Conduct, we are happy to provide you a refund for your ticket.
+We introduced a new Code of Conduct in 2016.
+If you are unable to agree to the terms of this Code of Conduct, we’re happy to provide you a refund for your ticket.
 Refunded tickets will be directed to the TIES program.
-Send an email to email@example.com.
+To discuss details, send an email to email@example.com.

 Freezer Burn Code of Conduct

 Freezer Burn, produced by the League of Extraordinary Albertans Society (LEA), expects attendees and volunteers to create and maintain a space that is welcoming for all ticketed attendees.
 We do not discriminate on gender, sexual orientation, disability, ethnicity, socioeconomic status, age, or religion.

 We are guided by the Burning Man 10 Principles.
 When in conflict with other participants, we use FLAME: Find out, Listen, Analyze, Mediate, Explain.

 Participation in this event is open to all ticketed attendees, but participation is a privilege.
 Continued attendance can be revoked if a participant fails to respect other attendees or behaves in a way that endangers themselves, the event, or the broader community.

 Expected behaviour includes, but is not limited to:

 - Consent has the support of our whole community.
 You are obligated to get someone’s consent in a sexual context, in a situation involving video or photography, or in any situation affecting the experience of another person at Freezer Burn.